 Days After Neuter Surgery

-- Dogs recover from surgery shockingly fast.
+- Dogs recover shockingly fast.
 Some dogs will feel darn near 100% 24-36 hours after and then your work really begins: Keeping them from overdoing things.

 - Female surgery involves cutting the muscles into the belly.
 They must be kept on leash and calm during the first 7-10 days, as directed by the veterinarian.
 Don’t take your dogs word for what is good to do.
 Dogs are very bad judges of such things.
 She’ll tell you rabbit chasing and stair racing are great.
 They are not.
 On leash, inside and out, with lots of engrossing (and sometimes just gross) chews, food toys and other “projects” is the plan.

-- Male surgery, though harder for many psychologically, is a smaller, “simple” skin incision.
+- Male surgery is less complex.
+Though harder for many psychologically, male neutering is a smaller, “simple” skin incision.
 Nonetheless, male dogs, too, must be kept quiet for as long as your veterinarian advises.

-- Sometimes fluid will fill the scrotum after surgery making your male dog appear unneutered.
+- Scrotum may swell.
+Sometimes fluid will fill the scrotum after surgery making your male dog appear unneutered.
 In time, this will be absorbed by the body.
 If you have questions or concerns, always call your veterinarian.

-- The rapid change in hormones that come after neutering a dog can cause accidents.
+- Accidents can happen.
+The rapid change in hormones that come after neutering a dog can lead to pee accidents.
 So walk more often and, as mentioned above, crate your dog.
 This will pass, in my experience, in 10-14 days.
 Please don’t be angry if an accident happens, your dog is surprised, too.

-- Wounds really start to itch about 5-7 days into healing so watch your dog for licking.
-If they start to worry the wound you’ll need to use a Bite Not Collar, Comfy Cone or E-Collar for a few days.
+- Wounds start to itch about 5-7 days into healing so watch your dog for licking.
+If they start to worry the wound you’ll need to use a Bite Not Collar, Comfy Cone or Elizabethian Collar for a few days.

 The good news is that neutering a dog only happens once.
 When the healing is done, your dog will be ready to go!